CHRISCARLON/herding-cats/README.md

 ## Overview

-This Python library provides a way to explore and interact with CKAN, OpenDataSoft, and French Government data catalogues.
+This Python library provides a way to explore and interact with CKAN, OpenDataSoft, and French Government data catalogues - as well as other bespoke sources.

 HerdingCATs follows a Session -> Explorer -> Loader pattern.

-It includes six main classes:
+It is structured around the folllwing main classes:

 1. `CkanCatExplorer`: For exploring CKAN-based data catalogues
 2. `OpenDataSoftCatExplorer`: For exploring OpenDataSoft-based data catalogues
 3. `FrenchGouvCatExplorer`: For exploring the French Government data catalogue
+4. `NomisCatExplorer`: For exploring ONS data

-4. `CkanCatResourceLoader`: For loading and transforming CKAN catalogue data
+5. `CkanLoader`: For loading CKAN catalogue data
-5. `OpenDataSoftResourceLoader`: For loading and transforming OpenDataSoft catalogue data
+6. `OpenDataSoftLoader`: For loading OpenDataSoft catalogue data
-6. `FrenchGouvResourceLoader`: For loading and transforming French Government catalogue data
+7. `FrenchGouvLoader`: For loading French Government catalogue data
+8. `NomisLoader`: For loading ONS Nomis data

 All explorer classes work with a `CatSession` object that handles the connection to the chosen data catalogue.